luispauloportelacoelho/challenge/README.md

 locators.py
 ```
 ### User data
 Manage the user data.
-The user data are in
+The user data is in
 ```
 user.py
 ```